zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

 ### Primer stock dilutions

 qPCR primers must be optimized for each new RNA/cDNA template.
 Primer optimization involves primer dilutions to find the optimal primer concentration for each primer set + template combination.
 Depending on your experiments, you should probably use the **same stage, non-experimental** cDNA sample that is at the **same concentration** as your experimental samples (the best practice is to include this sample in your cDNA synthesis reaction).
+If you are working with *C. elegans*, then RNA is not as precious, but if you are working with parasites then it is paramount not to waste RNA from experimental samples.
 The PowerUp SYBR Green Master Mix kit recommends trying 300, 500, and 800 nM final concentrations, but you can add additional (lower) concentrations as well.

 ### Reference Genes